 Risks of Investing In Terra 2.0

-The launch of Terra 2.0 was a controversial move, and industry watchers are undecided over its long-term viability.
-That said, several new projects have already launched on the new network, and its native coin may be worth watching if you have a high tolerance for risk.
+The launch of Terra 2.0 was a controversial move, and industry watchers were undecided over its long-term viability.
+While stability is a priority, projects are launching on Terra 2.0, and its native coin may be worth watching if you have a high tolerance for risk.